bsubedi26/feathers-sql/README.md

 ## Getting Started

-Getting up and running is easy.
+Getting up and running is as easy as 1, 2, 3.

+1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-1. Install the dependencies
+2. Install your dependencies

     ```
-    cd path/to/feathersjs-react-chat; npm install
+    cd path/to/feathers-again; npm install
     ```

-2. Start the app
+3. Start your app

     ```
     npm start
     ```